elunna/hackem/hackem_changelog.md

 - Enchantment spell skill raised from skilled to expert,
 - clerical spell skill lowered from skilled to basic.
 - Can sense if objects are magical in nature, much the same way a priest knows the beatitude of all objects.
+- Wizards start with magic whistles, harps, flutes, and drums identified.
+Wizards can see the magical nature of tools, so by process of elimination a wizard should know these objects.
+Otherwise we get an awkward situation of seeing a magical whistle, then it auto-identifies when used to a magic whistle.
 - New starting pet, the pseudodragon.

 ## Race changes: